History of the Jews in Catalonia: Early history

 In a process of territorial reoccupation called Reconquista, the Christian kingdoms progressively conquered all Islamic territories, from north to south.
 With the Christian Reconquista, the territories occupied by the kingdoms of Castile and Portugal were also called by the Jews Sepharad, while Catalonia and the other kingdoms of the north were called Edom or named after Esau.

 The reconquest of Catalonia began under the auspices of the Frankish kings, who forced the Muslims who had managed to cross the Pyrenees at the Battle of Poitiers in 732 to retreat to the south.
 All the lands freed from the Islamic domain became counties and remained under the administrative organization of the Franks.
 The Catalan counties, led by the counts of Barcelona, slowly broke free from the Franks and began to govern themselves independently.
 Old Catalonia became a zone of containment (Marca Hispanica) against the spread of Islam.
 Jews often moved from Sepharad (the Muslim zone) to the northern lands (the Christian kingdoms), and vice versa.
-The fact that many of them spoke Arabic and also the vernacular Romance languages helped them to serve as translators and acquire important positions in both Muslim and Christian governments.
-Jews owned fields and vineyards and many of them devoted themselves to agriculture.
+The fact that many of them spoke Arabic and also the vernacular Romance languages enabled them to serve as translators and acquire important positions in both Muslim and Christian governments.
+Jews owned fields and vineyards and many engaged in agriculture.

-In this early period, the Jewish scholars of Catalonia who sought advanced Talmudic studies used to go to study in the Talmudic academies (yeshivot) in the South.
-Also, those who wanted to study science or linguistics went to Sepharad, as did Rabbi Menachem ben Saruq (920-970), who was born in the Catalan city of Tortosa and moved with all his family to Cordoba to study and to devote himself to the Hebrew language under the patronage of Governor Shemuel ibn Nagrella.
+In this early period, the Jewish scholars of Catalonia who sought advanced Talmudic studies studied at Talmudic academies (yeshivot) in the South.
+Those who wished to study science or linguistics went to Sepharad, as did Rabbi Menachem ben Saruq (920-970), who was born in the Catalan city of Tortosa and moved with his family to Cordoba to study the Hebrew language under the patronage of Governor Shemuel ibn Nagrella.

-The first evidence of an important Jewish settlement in Barcelona and Girona are from the 9th century CE.
-We know that in the 11th and 12th centuries in Barcelona there was a rabbinical court (Bet Din) and an important teaching center of the Torah.
-In this period, Barcelona became a link in the chain of transmission of the teachings of the Geonim.
+Barcelona and Girona were known as important Jewish communities from the 9th century CE.
+In the 11th and 12th centuries there was a rabbinical court (Bet Din) and an important center for Torah study in Barcelona.
+During this period, Barcelona became a link in the chain of transmission of the teachings of the Geonim.